peteroupc/encoding/docs/PeterO.Text.Encodings.md

 <b>Return Value:</b>

-A byte array containing the string encoded in the given text encoding.
+A byte array containing the string encoded in the specified text encoding.

 <b>Exceptions:</b>